flancia-coop/doc.anagora.org/fellowship-of-the-link.md

                         - Storage versioning
                         - UI management of versions/how you surface versions and link to versioned resources
                         - Multiple commit phases in associated workflows.
+                - `push` puts what is next on a line (and what is under it in a list?) to be duplicated on that context
                 - [[Bentley]] on [[Mathew]]'s post and git, and shortcomings/rough edges in the git experience.
                     - Staging is not needed by most people.
                     - Always pulling latest would be nice.